albertguedes/minimal-viable-docker-development-environment/README.md

 nginx "index.html" page, and "http://localhost:8080/index.php" to see php info page stored on "app" folder.

+To test the connection to database container, run on browser the url "http://localhost:8080/database.php".

 ## Configuration

 Each folder - db, php and webserver - has a custom dockerfile tha you can edit